2025 Contest Results

 1. Your participation is optional, however we encourage you to do your part in reducing your screen time.

-4. Students that are at CTE, AP Study Hall or out of the building during 3rd period can still enter the contest.
-Please stop in the Counseling to record your screen time by Friday, April 22.
+3. Students that are at CTE, AP Study Hall or out of the building during 3rd period can still enter the contest.
+Please stop in the Counseling to record your screen time.

 The Purpose